njones777/ZMQ-and-Sensor-programs/catalogger/README.md

 ### Why:
 ---
-The purpose of this direcotry is to provide the sensors in this project a means of transfering files to a more computationally powerful computer
+The purpose of this direcotry is to provide the sensors in this project a means of transfering files to a more computationally powerful computer.
-These files and directories are meant to be on a sensor, usually a Raspberry PI, to collect RF signals, prcess them into CSV files using a FFT program and send them off to a archiver for further operations that the sensors themselves are not equiped to do.
+The contents of this directory are meant to be on a sensor, usually a Raspberry PI, to collect RF signals, prcess them into CSV files using a FFT program and send them off to a archiver for further operations that the sensors themselves are not equiped to do.

 ### Pogram and Directory description:
 ---